-We have performed head-to-head in vitro studies comparing internally developed CLDN6 monoclonal and bispecific antibodies and those from BioNTech and Xencor, Inc. ("Xencor").
-Antibodies for BioNTech and comparative data for Xencor were derived from publicly available reports published independent of us and may differ in material ways from the actual antibody that is in development.
+We have performed head-to-head in vitro studies comparing internally developed CLDN6 monoclonal and bispecific antibodies and those from Amgen, BioNTech, TORL, and Xencor.
+Clones of antibodies for Amgen, BioNTech and TORL CLDN6 products were developed internally for benchmarking purposes.
+Comparative data for Xencor was derived from publicly available reports published independent of us.
+Comparisons and results may differ in material ways from the actual antibody that is in development.

-The results presented in the below table have been derived from publicly available reports of preclinical studies run independently of our preclinical results.
+The results presented in the below table have been derived from internal studies and publicly available reports of preclinical studies run independently of our preclinical results.
 We have not performed any head-to-head clinical trials comparing any of these other therapies with CTIM-76.
 As such, the results of these other product candidates may not be comparable to clinical results for CTIM-76.
 The design of these other studies vary in material ways from the design of the preclinical studies for CTIM-76.
-For further information and to understand these material differences, you should read the relevant reports.
+For further information and to understand these material differences, you should read the relevant publicly available reports.

-We believe it is useful to compare the in vitro results achieved by BioNTech and Xencor's product candidates and approaches as a proxy to understand the estimated selectivity differences of these therapies.
+We believe it is useful to compare the in vitro results achieved by Amgen, BioNTech, TORL, and Xencor's product candidates and approaches as a proxy to understand the estimated selectivity differences of these therapies.

-Context Xencor BioNTech

-Program CTIM-76 XmAb541 BNT211 and BNT142

-Antibody Format Bispecific CLDN6xCD3 Bispecific CLDN6xCD3 CLDN6 CAR-T, and CLDN6xCD3 (bi(sFc))

-Stage Preclinical Preclinical Phase 1, Phase 1

-Status Active Active Active

-Selectivity CLDN6:9 >1000x 10x 7x
+Context Amgen TORL Xencor BioNTech Program CTIM-76 AMG794 TORL-1-23 XmAb541 BNT211 Antibody Format Bispecific CLDN6xCD3 HLE BITE CLDN6xCD3 MMAE ADC 2 x 1 Bispecific CLDN6xCD3 CLDN6 CAR-T Stage Preclinical Phase 1 Phase 1 IND Phase 1 Status Active Active Active Active Active Selectivity CLDN6:9 >1000x >1000x >1000x 10x 7x Tolerability Well Tolerated Poor Moderate Well Tolerated Well Tolerated